-Click here to read the comments that the Center for Constitutional Rights (CCR) sent to the BOP in 2010.
+Click here to read the comments that the Center for Constitutional Rights (CCR) sent in 2010 to the BOP.

 Individuals detained in the CMUs are mostly Muslim and are limited in their communications and contact to the outside world.
 This occurs without meaningful process or any disclosure of a legitimate reason for CMU designation, but rather in retaliation for their protected religious beliefs, unpopular political views, or lawful advocacy challenging rights violations in prison.

 In response to the 2010 call for public comment, CCR, CMU prisoners, their family members and friends, civil rights and civil liberties groups, legal providers, psychologists, former corrections officers, environmental advocacy organizations, criminal defense attorneys, community and faith-based organizations and concerned individuals came together to urge the federal Bureau of Prisons to close the experimental prison units.